infor-design/enterprise-wc/src/ids-upload-advanced/notes.md

 - `filesdragenter` Triggered when files enter to drag area.
 - `filesdrop` Triggered when files dropped in to drag area.
-- `beginprocess` Triggered when each file sent to in-process.
+- `beginupload` Triggered when each file sent to in-process.
 - `abort` Triggered when each file get abort.
 - `error` Triggered when each file get error.
 - `complete` Triggered when each file complete uploading.